-We’ve only lived in our house for 7 months, and I was shocked how filthy it was, so if you haven’t cleaned out your refrigerator in awhile, now is the time to do it!!
+We’ve only lived in our house for 7 months, and I was shocked at how filthy it was, so if you haven’t cleaned out your refrigerator in a while, now is the time to do it!!

 Before you put everything back, there are two things you should check for…

 1. Expiration date – toss anything that is past the printed date

 2. Low Quantity – if there is barely anything left of a food item/condiment, toss the contents and recycle the container